aswinram1997/Credit-Risk-Assessment-API/README.md

 ### Docker Containerization:
 To ensure scalability and ease of deployment, the API endpoint was containerized using Docker.
 Containerization encapsulated the API, its dependencies, and the ML model within a portable environment.
 This approach facilitated easy deployment and scaling across different environments, reducing potential compatibility issues.

-By following this methodology, the project accomplished effective exploratory data analysis, model comparison, model selection, API development, and containerization using Docker.
-The resulting API provides an accessible and scalable solution for credit risk assessment, contributing to efficient loan processing, accurate risk evaluation, and enhanced decision-making within the bank.

 ## Running the API Locally